jupyter-on-openshift/poc-hub-singapore-ntu/builder/README.md

 * `NOTEBOOK_REPOSITORY_CONTEXT_DIR`: `samples/empty`
 * `NOTEBOOK_REPOSITORY_REFERENCE` - `master`

-2. Change the active OpenShit project using the `oc project` command to be the same project as the course was deployed into.
+STEP 2: Change the active OpenShit project using the `oc project` command to be the same project as the course was deployed into.
 Run the following command against the Git repository for the notebook you want to use with the Jupyter Project notebook images: